dreamerlzl/nvim-setup/readme.md

 # ov
-- my neovim setup
+- my neovim setup with lua + lazy.nvim
-  - configs for plugin can be found under `modules`
+- configs for plugin can be found under `lua/plugins`
-  - use vim-plug
 - for python, golang and rust dev

 # prerequisite(separate installation)